-At StormCats we have some of the most beautiful testing grounds in the world, literally on our doorstep.
+At StormCats of Islay we have some of the most beautiful testing grounds in the world, literally on our doorstep.
 We also have some extraordinary neighbours: while across the bay are the ancient ruins of Dunyvaig castle, to our right, a stones throw away, is one of Islay’s eight legendary malt whisky distilleries - Lagavulin.

-When each new StormCat leaves the Bay to her new owners, she will also take with her an exclusive edition bottle of Lagavulin whisky, a special memento of a special place.
+When each new StormCat of Islay boat leaves the Bay to her new owners, she will also take with her an exclusive edition bottle of Lagavulin whisky, a special memento of a special place.
 To wish you the very best of luck and enjoyment with your new boat, we proudly present a bottle of one Scotland’s finest malts, signed by the Managers of Lagavulin and StormCats, to all new StormCat boat owners.

 About Gus Newman, Managing Director: Gus was brought up on the Island of Islay on the West coast of Scotland, where the sea and boats were a way of life from an early age.
 He owned his first boat at the age of twelve, and when he was sixteen he embarked on a career as a fisherman, travelling throughout the Western Isles for almost 9 years.